peaBerberian/wasp-hls/doc/API/Playback_Information/isPlaying.md

 Returns `true` when there's both:

-1.  a content loaded
+1. A content loaded
-2.  playback is not paused.
+2. Playback is not paused.

 Note that `isPlaying` returns true even if playback is stalled due to rebuffering (you can check [`isRebuffering`](./isRebuffering.md) for this).